aman12376/shopplate-astro-main/src/content/pages/terms-services.md

 Returns are generally not accepted unless the products are defective or not as per the agreed specifications.

+#### Delivery Time

+- Default shipping is via **Delhivery Logistics**.
+To ship via logistics of your choice, please contact our support team.
+- Orders are dispatched on **Mondays through Fridays**, excluding weekends and public holidays.
+- **In-stock items** are dispatched within **24 to 48 hours**.
+The time it takes for your order to be dispatched does not include the time it takes for the logistics service provider to deliver it to you.
+- **Delivery time** is **3–4 business days**.

 #### Contact
 For any concerns regarding cancellations or refunds, please contact us at info@pyromocotonbox.in.